mkigikm/director_api/README.md

 `db.js` sets up the connection to the Redis database.

-`app/controllers/directors_controller.js` the `create`, `update`, `index`, and `show` actions called by the router.
+`app/controllers/directors_controller.js` has the `create`, `update`, `index`, and `show` actions called by the router.

-`app/models/directors.js` business logic, livestream API access, and Redis database access for the Director model.
+`app/models/directors.js` has the business logic, livestream API access, and Redis database access for the Director model.

-`bin/www` startup code for the server.
+`bin/www` starts the server.
 Entirely made by the express generator.

-`routes/directors.js` the router that wires the API to the actions.
+`routes/directors.js` sets up the router that wires the API to the actions.

-`test/api.js` integration tests for the API.
+`test/api.js` has the integration tests for the API.

-`test/helpers/livestream_api.js` helper for mocking access to the livestream API.
+`test/helpers/livestream_api.js` has a helper for mocking access to the livestream API.

-`test/models/director.js` unit tests for the Director model.
+`test/models/director.js` has unit tests for the Director model.